-At the end of each day I sit, I breathe and let my mind simmer down from what was buzzing through it with the movement of my busy surroundings.
-I wouldn’t trade these moments of calm for any thing.
-How this time I take for my mind brings peace to each night is irreplaceable.
+At the end of each day I sit, I breathe and let my mind simmer down from what was buzzing through it with the movement of all that I do, I sip some tea, or finish drinking my daily water, and I give thanks for all that I have around me.
+These moments of calm are vital and essential to maintaining a balanced nervous system and state of awareness.
+How this time I take for my mind brings peace to each night is irreplaceable, and this is because the more that you show up for this peace, the more your body and being resonate with it.
 It allows the ease of words to flow, for my dreams to teach clearly, and the whispers of natural rhythms in the forest to talk loudly.

-Not only does our human community come into these rituals, but our flora family has great virtues to bring to our attentions as well.
+Not only does our human community come into these rituals, but our flora family has great virtues to bring to our practice of daily peace as well.
 Letting the cloud of societal teachings, what we should & should not be thinking, saying or doing be relieved.
-We are able to thin the veil between the realm of spirit & physical.
-Allowing all beings to shine brightly through our minds.
+We are able to thin the veil between the realm of spirit & physical, bringing our soul spiritual teachers into our conscientious mind.

 The Plant Buzz